luau-lang/luau/rfcs/syntax-type-alias-type-packs.md

 type Y<S...> = Car<S...>              -- error, not enough regular type arguments
 type Z = Y<number, string, boolean>   -- error, Y doesn't have a valid definition
 ```

+With our immediate instantiation, at the point of `Car<S...>`, we only know that `S...` is a type pack, but contents are not known.

 Splitting off a single type is is a common pattern with variadic templates in C++, but we don't allow type alias overloads, so use cases are more limited.